-The Council has established a Standing SSC and Special SSCs for individual management units to provide expert scientific and technical advice to the Council.
+The Council has established a Standing SSC and Special SSCs for individual management plans or areas of expertise to provide expert scientific and technical advice to the Council.
 The SSC shall review and comment on the scientific adequacy of such statistical, biological, economic, social, and other scientific information as is relevant to the Council's development and amendment of any fishery management plan.